jtpio/jtpio.github.io/_posts/2015-08-09-puzzle-pawns-chessboard-square.md

 $$

 ### Counting the squares
-The following approach will follow more an intuitive way than a rigorous proof.
-The idea is to see what is happening and establish a formula based on observations.
+The following approach will follow **more an intuitive way than a rigorous proof**.
+The idea is to see what is happening and to establish a formula based on observations.

 Let's take an example.
-We start with a square located in the top-left corner of the chessboard, with a side equal to 5.
-5 represents in that case the **number of tiles**, but and not the actual length (which is not important).
+We start with a square located in the top-left corner of the chessboard, with a "side" equal to 5 for example.
+5 represents in that case the **number of tiles**, but and not the actual length (the length is not important).

-For each position of square, we move the four vertexes of the square by one unit on each edge.
-We can do that only 4 times since it is a square of side 5 (the 5th time is the same as the first).
+For each position of the square, we move the four vertexes of the square by one unit on each edge.
+We can do that only 4 times since it is a square of side 5.
+The 5th configuration is the same as the starting one.
 Each rotation generate a new square, tilted, which has a different side (but it doesn't matter).

-The next iteration is to move the one step on the right, and repeat.
-At the end of row, move one step down and repeat.
+The next iteration is to move one step to the right, and repeat.
+At the end of a row, move one step down and repeat.
 Stop after reaching the end of the chessboard.

 All of these translations and rotations generate all the squares based on an **original square of side** 5.
 But there are many other squares of different side length.
 The smallest original square has a side of 2 and the largest 8.
 To count all the squares, the steps above must be repeated for a side length going from 2 to 8.